 When it comes to keeping your home comfortable through those hot summer months, having some sort of air conditioning system in your home is a must.
 However, you may not be aware of just how many options there are out there when it comes to air conditioning products and services.
-Before you go out and choose one of these systems, you should learn a bit more about them from the experts at Hiller Plumbing, Heating & Cooling so that you can make an informed decision.
+Before you go out and choose one of these systems, you should learn a bit more about them from the experts at Hiller Plumbing, Heating, Cooling & Electrical so that you can make an informed decision.

 A quick air conditioning tip that anyone can save money with is the maintenance of your cooling coil.
 The cooling coil is what cools down the air that is pumped into your home.
 If you remember to dust the cool coil there will be more service area that comes into contact with the cooling coil, so air getting pumped into your home has a better chance of getting cooled down.
 For more info about keeping your air conditioner efficient call the AC pros at Hiller PHC.